AlbertoBarrago/Proctoring/README.md

 ## License

-[Specify the license under which the project is released.
-If you don't have a specific license, you can use a standard open-source license like MIT or Apache 2.0.]

-Example:

-> This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+> This project is licensed under the ABCL-2025. see the [LICENSE](LICENSE) file for details.